How to Build Muscle if You’re Skinny

 There’s nothing special about protein powder.
 It’s just protein in powdered form.
 But eating enough protein is an important part of building muscle.
 If you aren’t getting enough protein from whole foods, feel free to supplement with protein powder.

 Whey protein isolate is a good default.
 It’s the industry standard for a reason.
 It has a nice mix of amino acids, and most people are able to digest it fairly easily.
-If you’re drinking protein shakes or smoothies, whey is great.
+If you’re drinking protein shakes or bulking smoothies, whey is great.

 Casein is good for mixing with food, especially if you’re cooking it.
 That’s why bodybuilders add casein to their cookie dough and oatmeal.
 It digests more slowly, too, making it a good protein source to have before bed.